TOMRA celebrates International Women’s Day 2021

-International Women’s Day this weekend celebrates the achievements of women across the globe, and the progress that has been made toward gender equality and representation.
-TOMRA has many talented women in its worldwide team, and today TOMRA Collection Solutions spotlights three women working on some awesome environmental projects.
+International Women’s Day today celebrates the achievements of women across the globe, and the progress that has been made toward gender equality and representation.
+TOMRA has many talented women in its worldwide team, and today TOMRA Collection Solutions spotlights three women working in leadership and engineering.

 What is your role at TOMRA Collection Solutions?